wrapgenius/wrapgenius.github.io/_posts/2019-04-22-Win-Streak-Probabilities.md

 ![png](/assets/images/Win_Streak_Probabilities_files/Win_Streak_Probabilities_19_0.png)

-Plotting it, we find reality looks a lot like theory.
-However, we also find slight excess of teams with winning streaks of 5 or fewer, and much larger deficit of teams with winning streaks greater than 5.
+Instead, we find reality looks a lot like theory!
+Moreover, while we find a *slight* excess of teams with winning streaks of 4 or fewer, we find a much larger deficit of teams with winning streaks greater than 6.
 In fact no team has a winning streak of more than 12, where in theory there should have been closer to 3.  <br>
 If anything, this contradicts my intuition that streaks are special --- the lack of streaks is the actual surprise.

 We can do the same for losing streaks.